Balance sheet: Definition, components, and examples

 What is a balance sheet?

-The definition of a balance sheet is important to understand as a business owner, so first we’ll answer the question of “what is a balance sheet?”
+The definition of a balance sheet is important to understand as a business owner, so first we’ll answer the question, “What is a balance sheet?”

 balance sheets

-A balance sheet is an important document that takes a snapshot of your business’ financial vitality by showing your business’s assets, liabilities, and equity on a specified day.
+A balance sheet takes a snapshot of your business’s financial vitality by showing its assets, liabilities, and equity on a specified day.
 It provides a 10,000-foot view of what your business (and shareholders) owns and owes.
+Balance sheets are generally used along with an income statement and cash flow statement to better understand the financial health of your business.

-Similar to an income statement (also known as a profit and loss statement), it details the balance of your business’ income and expenses so you can make informed business decisions like:
+Similar to an income statement (also known as a profit and loss statement), it details the balance of your business’s income and expenses so you can make informed business decisions like:

 • Where to get money to pay for things (like a loan or equity)